Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Introduction

-Very recently, it was demonstrated that the limited deformability of soft microgels is key for the formation of stimuli-responsive emulsions \cite{Rey2023}.
-The study also indicated that changes in the in-plane dimension of the microgels above and below the VPT temperature cannot be responsible for emulsion destabilization.
+Softness is known to strongly affect the properties of microgels at interfaces, such as the formation of crystalline lattice, the contact angle they form and the final architecture they assume once adsorbed \cite{Sco22Rev}.
+The softest pNIPAM-based microgels that can be synthesized by precipitation polymerization \cite{Zhang1999, Saunders2004, Nishizawa2019, Nishizawa2021} are the so-called ultra-low crosslinked (ULC) microgels \cite{McP93, Bac15, Bru19}.
+They exhibit properties that lie between those of hard particles and linear polymers \cite{Sco19, Boc22} and for this reason they play a crucial role in emulsion stabilization, enabling the formation of stable emulsions with properties in between those stabilized with macromolecules and those stabilized by responsive hard microgels \cite{Pet23}.
+Indeed, very recently, it was demonstrated that the limited deformability of soft microgels is key for the formation of stimuli-responsive emulsions \cite{Rey2023}.
+The study also indicated that changes in the in-plane dimension of the microgels above and below the volume phase transition temperature (VPTT) cannot be responsible for emulsion destabilization.
 Therefore, changes in the vertical structure of the microgel monolayers are pivotal for droplet stability and resistance against flocculation and coalescence interfacial behavior.
-However, the experimental technique utilized by the authors did not prove the vertical distribution of the microgels under external stimuli since the observations were based on cryo-scanning electron microscopy (cryo-SEM).
+However, the experimental technique utilized by the authors did not prove the vertical distribution of the microgels under external stimuli since the observations were based on cryo-scanning electron microscopy (cryo-SEM) \cite{Rey2023}.

 Recent interfacial measurements of microgels highlighted that they also share common properties with proteins and antibodies confined at air-water and oil-water interfaces \cite{Nus22}.
-For instance, antibody monolayers show similar values of the elastic modulus compared to hard microgels \cite{Tei20} and, in both cases, the elastic properties of the monolayer are related to particle deformation and interaction upon adsorption suggesting similarities in the microscopic structures of microgels and bio-molecules at interfaces\cite{Woo23}.
+For instance, antibody monolayers show similar values of the surface elastic modulus compared to hard microgels \cite{Tei20} and, in both cases, the elastic properties of the monolayer are related to particle deformation and interaction upon adsorption suggesting similarities in the microscopic structures of microgels and bio-molecules at interfaces\cite{Woo23}.